barryclark/jekyll-now/cloudnativelondon/faq.md

 description: Frequently asked questions for sponsors at Cloud Native London
 ---

-#### How many attendees do you get?
-What are the demographics?

 Cloud Native London is the largest and most active [cloud native meetup globally](https://www.meetup.com/pro/cncf), with 200-300 attendees each month.

-We're working on a demographics survey, but anecdotally:
-* 95% men, 5% women
-* 90% are technical, as developers, devops engineers, sysadmins, architects, leads etc. The remainder are CIO/CTOs, recruiters, technical sales etc.
+The audience is 90% technical (developers, devops engineers, sysadmins, cloud architects, platform leads).

-* Wide spread of company sizes from startups to large enterprises.
+There is a wide spread of company sizes, from startups to large enterprises.
 Financial services and fintech are particularly well represented.

-We can't share attendee email addresses with sponsors to protect their privacy.
+The focus is on high quality, technical content.
+Due to high demand from UK, EU and US speakers, the next open speaking slot is mid-2020.

 #### Can we host an event at our office or run an event on a specific day?